 Once you have cut out your skirt piece, it is time to start sewing.

 First, in order to keep your fabric from stretching out of shape, it is ideal to staystitch along the curved edge of the waist and the back edges.
 You do not staystitch the bottom edge where you will hem.

 To staystitch, sew a short stitch 1/2″ from raw edge so that the stitching will be inside the seam allowance.
-For more on staystitching and how and why to use it, check out this post on Craftsy about staystitching.
+For more on staystitching and how and why to use it, check out this YouTube from Craftsy about staystitching.

 Next, you will hem your skirt, using a 1/2″ horsehair braid to stiffen the hemline which will give the skirt more volume.
 However, you can skip the horsehair braid if you want, and just hem your fabric however you choose.